 Culture in Mitte!
-Let’s stroll past historic venues and jazz of all kinds, such as the Berlin Ensemble, the Friedrichstadt-Palast or Clärchens Ballhaus!
+Let’s stroll past historic venues of jazz among other things, such as the Berlin Ensemble, the Friedrichstadt-Palast or Clärchens Ballhaus!

 € 15, reduction possible.
 The Jazz Tour can be booked at any time!
-Groups have to stay limited to 10 people at the moment.
-So please contact me in advance!
+Groups have to stay limited at the moment.

 Culture in Mitte- in the Scheunenviertel, the so-called underworld: Between 1918 and 1933, the Weimar Republic stumbled from one crisis to the next.
 She was controversial and had more enemies than friends.
-But all wanted to have fun, just in what way?
+But all of them wanted to have fun, just in what ways?

-In the “slum district” of the city, the barn district, light girls were having fun with heavy boys and vice versa, or among themselves.
+In the “slum district” of the city, the barn district, light girls allegedly were having fun with heavy boys and vice versa, or among themselves.
 Here were lots of little stories.
-And became big theater!
+And became they grat theatre!

 But Culture in Mitte had its downsides: it was especially threatened by anti-Semitism and its catastrophic effects!
-The majority of the inhabitants of the barn area had always been of Jewish origin and had built and shaped the district.
+The majority of the inhabitants of the barn area had always been of Jewish origin.
+They had built and shaped the district.
 That gave rise to a lot of rumors and clichés.
+About creativity despite all.